edward-ly/GeneticReverb/README.md

       Otherwise, the difference in RMS levels will only be limited by the maximum possible ILD (Interaural Level Difference, assumed to be 20 dB in the plugin).
       Works in "stereo" mode only.
   - **Quality** - Specifies the quality of the reverb by changing the amount of time given to the genetic algorithm to produce an impulse response (more specifically, changing various parameters in the genetic algorithm such as the population size or the maximum number of generations to execute).
+      The higher the quality, the closer the output IR(s) will be to the values specified by the user for the above parameters.
 - Post-Processing Parameters
   - **Output Gain** - Adjusts the gain of the wet signal before being mixed with the dry input signal.
   - **Dry/Wet** - Adjusts the balance between the dry input signal and the wet processed signal.